RobinDaugherty/robind-zsh-theme/README.md

 ## What does it show?

+- The current date and time on the right
 - If the previous command failed (✘)
 - User @ Hostname (if user is not DEFAULT_USER, which can then be set in your profile)
 - Git status